huggingface/datasets/docs/source/loading_datasets.rst

 Apart from :obj:`name` and :obj:`split`, the :func:`datasets.load_dataset` method provide a few arguments which can be used to control where the data is cached (:obj:`cache_dir`), some options for the download process it-self like the proxies and whether the download cache should be used (:obj:`download_config`, :obj:`download_mode`).

-These use of these arguments is discussed in the :ref:`load_dataset_cache_management` section below.
+The use of these arguments is discussed in the :ref:`load_dataset_cache_management` section below.
 You can also find the full details on these arguments on the package reference page for :func:`datasets.load_dataset`.

 .. _loading-from-local-files: